-The Fountain of Health National Leadership Team is composed of Canada’s leading academic geriatric psychiatrists, researchers, and leaders of major national organizations serving seniors.
-The National Leadership Team promotes knowledge transfer and translation of Fountain of Health materials, to the public and to healthcare providers across Canada.
-The National Team is responsible for building momentum of the Fountain of Health Initiative for Optimal Aging across Canada and internationally and works in alignment with the Positive Psychiatry Section of the World Psychiatric Association.
-The National Leadership Team Members are:
+The Fountain of Health is a national non-profit association composed of some of Canada’s leading academic physicians, researchers, and leaders of major national health organizations.
+The National Leadership Team promotes knowledge transfer and translation of FoH materials, to the public and to healthcare providers across Canada.
+The National Team is responsible for building momentum of the FoH across Canada and internationally and works in alignment with the Positive Psychiatry Section of the World Psychiatric Association.

 Dr. David Conn is the Vice-President of Education and Director of the Centre for Education & Knowledge Exchange at Baycrest.
 He is a Professor in the Department of Psychiatry, University of Toronto.
 He is founding Co-Chair of the Canadian Coalition for Seniors' Mental Health and Past President of the Canadian Academy of Geriatric Psychiatry.
 He is the author or co-author of more than 100 publications and co-editor of three textbooks.
 He received the 2005 Canadian Academy of Geriatric Psychiatry Award for Outstanding Contributions to Geriatric Psychiatry in Canada and a Distinguished Service Award from the International Psychogeriatric Association in 2009.
 In 2010 he was co-recipient of the CIHR Institute of Aging Betty Havens Award for Knowledge Translation in Aging.

 Dr. Chris Frank MD, FCFP (Care of Elderly); is the Chair of the Health Care of the Elderly Program at the College of Family Physicians of Canada.